 Under this type of dividend policy, the company follows the procedure to pay out a dividend to its shareholders every year.
-If the company earns abnormal profit then it retains the extra profit whereas on the other side if it remains in loss any year then also it pays a dividend to its shareholders.
+If the company earns abnormal profits, then it retains the extra profit.
+Whereas, if it remains in loss any year, then also it pays a dividend to its shareholders.
 This type of policy is adopted by the company who are having stable earnings and steady cash flow.
-In the eyes of investors, the company paying regular dividends are considered as low risk despite the fact the quantum of regular dividend might be comparatively low.
-Under this policy, the investors get dividends at a normal rate.
+In the eyes of investors, a company paying regular dividends are low risk despite the fact the quantum of regular dividend might be small.
+Under this policy, the investors get dividends at a standard rate.

 #2 – Stable Dividend Policy

 Under this type of dividend policy, the company follows the procedure to pay out a defined fixed percentage of profits as dividends every year.
-For example, suppose a company sets the payout rate at 10% then this percentage of profit will be paid out as dividends every year regardless of the quantum of profit.
-Whether a company makes a profit of $1 million or $200000, a fixed rate of dividend will be paid out to the shareholders.
-In the eyes of investors, the company adopting this policy is considered as risky reason being the amount of dividend fluctuates with the level of profit.
+For example, suppose a company sets the payout rate at 10%.
+Then this percentage of profit will be paid out as dividends every year regardless of the quantum of profit.
+Whether a company makes a profit of $1 million or $200000, a fixed rate of dividend will be paid out to the shareholdersThe ShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
+The ownership percentage depends on the number of shares they hold against the company's total shares..
+In the eyes of investors, a company adopting this policy is risky.
+The reason being the amount of dividend fluctuates with the level of profit.

 #3 – Irregular Dividend Policy

 Under this type of dividend policy company states that it has no obligation in respect of paying a dividend to the shareholders.
-The quantum and rate of the dividend will be decided by the board of directors who will take the decision in respect of action to be taken with the earned profit.
-Their action in respect of paying dividend has nothing to do with the company’s scenario of earning a profit or coming into the loss.
-It totally depends on the decision of the board of directors.
-The board might take the decision to distribute profit despite having low or no profit with the aim of gaining the confidence of investors so that they will invest more into the company and the company’s liquidity will increase.
+The board of directors will decide the quantum and rate of dividend.
+They will decide in respect of action, taken with the earned profit.
+Their action in respect to paying a dividend has nothing to do with the company’s scenario of earning a profit or coming into the loss.
+It depends on the decision of the board of directors.
+The board might decide to distribute profit despite having low or no profit.
+It gains the confidence of investors, and they will invest more in the company, and the company’s liquidity will increase.

 #4 – No Dividend Policy

-These types of policy are adopted by the company who are generally startup or company (like Google, Facebook) who have already established the trust among the investors.
-For startups, it helps in expanding their business which will result in the overall growth of the business.
-The shareholders invest in the company’s following no dividend policy with the aim that their overall value of an investment will increase with the growth of the company.
+These types of policies are adopted by the company that is generally startup or company (like Google, Facebook) who have already established trust among the investors.
+For startups, it helps in expanding their business, which will result in the overall growth of the business.
+The shareholders invest in the company’s following no dividend policy with the aim that their total value of an investment will increase with the growth of the company.
 For them, appreciation in share price is more important than the regular dividend.
-The class of investors investing in the company following this policy generally belongs to younger or middle ages that are not more bend towards regular income.
+The class of investors investing in these companies generally belongs to younger or middle ages that are not more bend towards regular income.

-In any company dividends and the dividend policy plays an important role as many investors consider this as an important factor while deciding whether they should invest in the stocks of the particular company or not.
-Dividends help the investors investing in the company to earn the high rate of return on the investment done by them, and the dividend payment policy of the company is the reflection of the financial performance of the company.
-Thus the company should choose the dividend policy that it will be following properly as it is critical to the company’s financial growth and success.
+In any company, dividends and the dividend policy plays a vital role.
+Many investors consider this as an essential factor while deciding whether they should invest in the stocks of a particular company or not.
+Dividends help the investors to earn a high rate of return on the investment done by them.
+The dividend payment policy of the company is the reflection of the financial performance of the company.
+Thus the company should choose the dividend policy that it will be following correctly as it is critical to the company’s financial growth and success.